- FAN ZONE

 "I'm very proud of the hard work Formula E has put into receiving third-party ISO 20121 certification - the highest award in sustainable events," said Formula E Founder and CEO Alejandro Agag.

 "The achievement is a testament to our entire ecosystem working towards a common goal of continuously improving our sustainability credentials and working with our supply chain at events to inspire others to make a conscious effort in minimising the impact on the environment.

 "I look forward to other sports and categories of racing taking inspiration from the ABB FIA Formula E Championship.”

-Joining the likes of the Roland Garros French Open, 2016 Olympics in Rio de Janeiro and the 2016 UEFA European Championships in France, the certification comes just days before the Championship's season four finale in New York City.
+The ABB FIA Formula E Championship joins the likes of the Roland Garros French Open, 2016 Olympics in Rio de Janeiro and the 2016 UEFA European Championships in France.